alta-vr/js-tale/README.md

 # Work In Progress
-Please note this library is a work in progress, and is not usable by the public yet.
-It requires OAuth client keys, which are yet to be available.
-Please look into att-bot-js or att-websockets if you would like to make a bot in the meantime.
+Please note this library is a work in progress, although usable, it is prone to changes.
+Any thoughts and feedback is always appreciated.

 # About
 js-tale is a node.js library that eases interaction with A Township Tale's APIs.

-Unlike the old alta-jsapi, it makes extensive use of object-oriented design, making finding functions, and calling the API much more intuitive.
+It makes extensive use of object-oriented design, with the goal of making getting started as easy and intuitive as possible.

 ## Setup